alphauslabs/20241113-intro-cloud-workshop/README.md

 ```

 ## Exercise 2 (optional) - a simple file browser

+This is a bonus exercise.
+You can do this if you've finished the 1st one and still have time.

 You can use this VM to access our FileStore instance (e.g. add files, etc.).